tylertitsworth/5th-age-srd/Species/Elf.md

 ##### Champion Feat

 Deal damage equal to twice your level to one enemy engaged with you before or after you teleport.

 ---

+#### Mystic Initiative

+Once per battle before you have acted in the current round, you can trade initiative with one of your nearby allies.
+You both gain 8 temporary hit points (5th: 16 temp hp; 8th: 35 temp hp).

+##### Champion Feat

+Instead of trading initiative with an ally, you can trade with any enemy!
+You don't gain any temporary hit points when you use Mystic Initiative on an enemy.

+---